SEARCH

 Read full disclosure statement here.

-This DIY outdoor privacy screen is freestanding, and can be built in an afternoon.
-I added some decorative and functional bug hotels to display favorite natural treasures from the garden.
+This freestanding DIY outdoor privacy screen can be built in an afternoon and adds both function and charm.
+I included built-in bug hotels to showcase favorite natural finds from the garden.

 This is a companion project to the raised bed with built-in privacy wall that I built on the other side of the yard.
 These privacy walls offer lots of room for garden art, hanging planters, and growing vines.
 And, they are great for blocking a neighbor’s view into a yard, of course.